 Leverkusen came calling shortly afterwards and Bailey did not need long to make up his mind: "I would like to express my thanks to Bayer Leverkusen for believing in me enough to give me this opportunity I will ensure that I wear the jersey with honour and pride," he wrote on Instagram.

 Although he only made eight substitute appearances in the second half of the 2016/17 Bundesliga season, the club's plan was always to give the winger time to settle.

 "We bought him with an eye on this season," said sporting director Rudi Völler recently.
 "He's made a good impression so far and strengthens the competition for places out wide.
 He's an unusually quick, very tricky player who will give our attack an additional boost.
 We're sure Leon Bailey will be a big hit for us."

 Quiz: How well do you know Bayer Leverkusen?
 Take the test!

 Bailey's key strengths are his dribbling, vision, powerful shot and blistering pace – the latter a trait he shares with one illustrious compatriot in particular: Usain Bolt.
 "I know Usain very well, he is a close friend of mine and a really cool guy, who travels a lot in Germany," Bailey said in February.
 "Hopefully we can meet here, maybe I'll call him and invite him to a game in the BayArena."

-Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if Bailey continues on his current trajectory, Werkself fans will not have to wait long before seeing a superstar of their very own on a more regular basis.
+Whether or not the eight-time Olympic gold medalist is able to fit in a trip to Leverkusen remains to be seen, but if he does, he will witness Bailey wowing Werkself fans with his wily wing wizardry vindicating his club's efforts to sign a player with superstar potential.